Air Transportation for Overnight Guests

 Each guest is restricted to the 225lb weight restriction and that includes the guest’s body weight, camera gear and luggage.
 Or if you are traveling as a couple, the combined weight can be up to 400lb.
 Guests that are over this weight can call the office to inform us so we can make alternate arrangements.

 It is a good idea to make prior arrangements in Homer to store any excess luggage.
 It is also wise to inquire of specific requirements regarding the weight allowances and handling of excess luggage or freight items well in advance.
 Do not wait until the day you fly to address excess weight issues.

-This season, we will be chartering bush planes from a local Homer company, Adventure Airways and Homer Air.
+This season, we will be chartering any additional bush planes from a local Homer company, Adventure Airways or Homer Air.

 Arrival at Hallo Bay Safari Camp

 With the luggage, carry on and camera gear that you bring, just remember when you land at our camp, you will need to be able to carry all of your luggage and gear from the beach up the small incline of a hill to the camp in one trip.
 The staff at Hallo Bay are not allowed to help the guests carry any of their gear.